mabulu-inc/simplicity-logging/README.md

 This is a private npm package for use by Mabulu code.

-It is hosted by each client's private CodeArtifact store.

-If you make changes, then update the version in the package.json and perform `npm publish`.
+If you make changes, then use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and then perform `npm run release`.